 For many educators, parents and community organizations, school safety issues are evolving at a rate with which they simply cannot keep up.
 That’s where CSSN comes in.
 We are here to help teachers, schools, school boards and the community at large deal with the onslaught of youth safety and inclusion issues that we now see daily across the country.

 The Canadian Safe School Network envisions a society in which all children and youth can:

-CSSN works with police services, school boards, the municipal, provincial and federal governments and the business community to find new solutions to the problem of youth violence.
-We are always looking for other concerned organizations to help us with special initiatives or to sponsor any of our events.
+CSSN works with police services, school boards, and the municipal, provincial and federal governments to find new solutions to safety issues youth face.
+We are always looking for other like-minded individuals organizations to help us with special initiatives or to sponsor any of our events.